InPTC: Integrated Planning and Tube-Following Control for Prescribed-Time Collision-Free Navigation of Wheeled Mobile

-Optimization-based methods \cite{yan2022hierarchical}, while providing alternatives, typically rely on numerical solutions of the constrained optimization problems that result on heavily computational costs.
-Both the search-based and optimization-based methods are inherently open loop, which makes them vulnerable to disturbances and sensor noise.
-Thus, the actual robot trajectory may deviates from the desired path, hence, risking collisions with the environment.
+Optimization-based methods \cite{yan2022hierarchical} provide alternatives, but typically require numerically solving constrained optimization problems, which results in high computational costs.
+Local methods that offer reactive solutions for collision-free robot motions are highly desirable, particularly in autonomous exploration applications, where robots often have limited access to environment information and must rely on local sensory data to detect obstacles.
+Bug algorithm is a simple reaction planning approaches for mobile robots \cite{lumelsky1990incorporating,mcguire2019comparative}.
+Arslan and Koditschek \cite{arslan2019sensor} proposed a reactive method based on a robot-centric spatial decomposition for collision-free navigation.
+Huber \textit{et al}. \cite{huber2019avoidance} adopted contraction-based dynamical systems theory to achieve dynamic obstacle avoidance.
+Berkane \textit{et al}. \cite{berkane2021navigation} proposed a sensor-based navigation algorithm that employs Nagumo's invariance theorem to guarantee robot safety by projecting the nominal velocity onto safe velocity cones (e.g., Bouligand's tangent cones) when the robot is close to obstacle boundaries.
+Although most reactive approaches offer closed-form solutions, they typically consider only the nominal robot kinematics, without accounting for disturbances that may arise, for example, from sensor noise, imperfect wheel alignment, and motor or actuator asymmetry.
+These unmodeled factors inevitably degrade system performance, potentially leading to deviations of the desired trajectory and compromising the robot's safety.
+Furthermore, the aforementioned methods can only guarantee that WMRs reach the desired goal asymptotically, which is undesirable for time-critical missions.